Superseded - Requirements for Workers at Government Nominated Accommodation Direction

 is isolating at government nominated accommodation by isolation direction notice.

 Example: a diagnosed person may share accommodation with a person who is particularly vulnerable to COVID-19, and the nature of the living arrangements means it is impracticable to isolate from other members of the household.
-The diagnosed person may arrange to isolate at government nominated accommodation.

 Maintenance and repairs contractor means an individual who provides construction, repair, or maintenance services on an unscheduled or intermittent basis.